INTRODUCTION TO THE COURSE

 Objectives Icon

-• Gain better understanding of the dynamics of the entire LNG value chain
+• Understand the entire LNG value chain and its commercial significance

-• Understand the various terms in LPG sales and purchase agreements
+• Navigate the key clauses in LNG sales and purchase agreements

 Methodology Icon

-This LNG Supply, Demand & Pricing training course will utilise a variety of proven management learning techniques to ensure maximum understanding, comprehension and retention of the business tools, techniques and best practices presented.
+This LNG Commercial Management training course will utilise a variety of proven management learning techniques to ensure maximum understanding, comprehension and retention of the business tools, techniques and best practices presented.
 The daily workshops will be highly interactive and participative.
-Participants will learn by active participation throughout the programme through the use of programme materials, case study exercises, quizzes, training videos and discussion of business cases issues in their organizations.
+Participants will learn by active participation throughout the programme using programme materials, case study exercises, quizzes, training videos and discussion of business cases issues in their organizations.

 Target Audience Icon